 Sheila Lesley Volunteer of the Year Award

-As a member-led organisation, we rely on you to help drive our work forward, set the priorities for the organisation and continue to meet the needs of a changing profession.
+A network of dedicated volunteers help drive our work forward, set the priorities for the organisation and continue to meet the needs of a changing profession.
+The Shiela Lesley Award acknowledges the outstanding contribution these individuals make to our profession, society, and the work that we do.

 What is the award?